wforbes/Omnia/README.md

 #### BSD 4-Clause
 Copyright (c) 2020 William Forbes c/o Submodern Studios, LLC.
 All rights reserved.

-This software was developed by William Forbes at Submodern Studios, LLC.
+This software was developed with technology made by William Forbes at Submodern Studios, LLC.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are